M3wP/Monopoly/C64/readme.md

 * Screen double buffering?
 Is it required if the dirty/update code is optimised?
 Would be difficult - quite a bit of rework.
 * Optimise, optimise, optimise (eg. BIT instead of LDA, AND/ORA trains).
   Self modifying code??
 Need cartridge/ROM support?
+Already modify many data items.
 * Check music/sfx - sometimes does not fire correctly at all (other than resource contention issue).
 Perhaps fixed by 2.74?
 Very rare issue.
 * Implement own keyboard scan, remove dependency on Kernal
+* Load strings into high RAM (Kernal space) saving 4KB in program area?
+Need to build it somehow...
 * Add CPU player?
 Should have enough memory if no longer need Kernal.
   Will be rather difficult to do properly.